Undergraduate Research Symposium

 Prepare to Attend

-Is this your first time attending the symposium?
 Most people haven't been to anything quite like a research symposium.
-It's an exciting event full of energetic people who care deeply about the topics they're discussing - that's what makes it so fun!
+It's an exciting event full of energetic people who care deeply about the topics they're discussing—that's what makes it so fun!
 But it can also be overwhelming as a first time attendee.
 Let's start with the basics:

-If you're attending as an audience member, you can dress pretty casually for our symposium.
+If you're attending as an audience member, you can dress casually.
 If you're attending a national conference, we'd recommend asking your faculty mentor this question for guidance.

 If you're attending as an audience member, we recommend arriving 10 minutes early so you can be sure to find a seat, turn off your cell phone, and take a quick glance at the program booklet.
 Mark sessions, performances, and poster presentations that you want to be sure to attend.
 This will help you keep your schedule straight as the day goes on.